-Students from all community colleges and universities are welcome to participate in the Spring 2013 Semester in Salamanca, Spain, if they meet eligibility requirements.
-Eligibility to participate in the program requires a cumulative GPA of 2.5 in at least 12 units of previous college level course work completed at Citrus College or an applicant's home institution.
+Students from all community colleges and universities are welcome to participate in the Spring 2014 Semester in Salamanca, Spain, if they meet eligibility requirements.
+Eligibility to participate in the program requires a cumulative GPA of 2.5 in at least 12 units of previous college level course work completed at Citrus College or an accredited college.
 First year students enrolled in 12 units may be accommodated.
 Call the Study Abroad Coordinator at (626) 914-8560 if you have questions regarding eligibility.

 Application & Registration

 Students apply to participate by submitting an American Institute of Foreign Study (AIFS) application and deposit to their study abroad coordinator.
+Spain brochure packets can be obtained by calling (626) 914-8560.
 If a student does not currently attend a member college, the application should be submitted with official transcripts to Lynn Jamison, Citrus College Study Abroad, 1000 W. Foothill Blvd., Glendora, CA 91741.

 If a student is deemed ineligible for academic reasons, the deposit will be returned by the Southern California Foothills Consortium for Study Abroad.